Tax policy as behavioural engineering

 Share on email

-Over the past decade I have studied how tax design shapes choices; I explain, with evidence, how rates, credits, and timing nudge you toward different behaviors and how your responses guide improved policy.
+Over the past decade I have studied how tax design shapes choices; I explain, with evidence, how rates, credits, and timing nudge you toward different behaviors and how your responses guide improved Tax Policy and Tax Policy development.

 Theoretical Foundations: Nudge Theory and Pigouvian Logic

-I argue that nudge theory and Pigouvian logic converge when tax instruments are designed to shape behavior as well as raise revenue, so you should view fiscal policy as deliberate choice architecture that prices externalities while exploiting predictable biases.
+I argue that nudge theory and Pigouvian logic converge when tax instruments are designed to shape behavior as well as raise revenue, so you should view fiscal Tax Policy as deliberate choice architecture in crafting effective Tax Policy that prices externalities while exploiting predictable biases.

 The evolution from classical revenue collection to social steering

-Tax systems shifted from simply funding states to steering social outcomes, and I show how you confront both redistributive aims and incentive design in modern fiscal choices.
+Tax systems shifted from simply funding states to steering social outcomes, and I show how you confront both redistributive aims and incentive design in modern fiscal Tax Policy choices that reflect evolving Tax Policy approaches.

 Pigouvian taxes and the internalisation of social costs

-Pigouvian taxes set prices on harms to make firms and individuals account for social costs, and I explain how you can use them to internalise pollution, congestion, or health externalities while recognizing behavioural frictions.
+Pigouvian taxes set prices on harms to make firms and individuals account for social costs, and I explain how you can use them to internalise pollution, congestion, or health externalities while recognizing behavioural frictions in the context of Tax Policy.

 They must be calibrated to observed responses, and I note that you will face measurement errors, heterogeneous elasticities, and strategic avoidance that dilute theoretical gains.